alt-romes/calculator-c-parser/README.md

 # Calculator C Parser
 A simple implementation of a parser and its use to calculate simple mathematical expressions

-I haven't written a detailed description here, for now you can read the code that is hopefully well commented.
+I haven't written a detailed description here, but the code is fully commented to help readers understand how the parser works - and hopefully you can understand it completely and be inspired to create your own just by reading it.

 Any questions can be posed in Discussions or Issues